-Let’s start with issues that are irritating: spelling mistakes! 😣
+Let’s start with spelling mistakes.

-The mistakes most often made are as follows:
+Some of the mistakes most often made are as follows:

 Double consonants in certain words such as "parallel" (who hasn’t asked themselves whether there are one or two Ls?)

-Irregular plurals such as “zero” (sing.) – “zeros” (pl.); “embargo” (sing.) – “embargoes” (pl.).
+Irregular plurals such as "zero" (sing.) – "zeros" (pl.); "embargo" (sing.) – "embargoes" (pl.)

-Also learn how to recognise syntax errors:
+Also learn how to recognize syntax errors:

 People often make mistakes by corrupting words or using words to mean something different from their general meaning.
 For example: "This could have an averse effect" ✗ instead of "This could have an adverse effect." ✓